JakeGeiser/earthquake-leaflet/README.md

 # leaflet-challenge
 Welcome to leaflet-challenge!
-Included in the repository is a challenge to create a working leaflet map to display earthquake information from the USGS over the past week.
+Included in the repository is a challenge to create a working leaflet map to display earthquake information from the <a href="https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php">USGS</a> over the past week.
 The solution to the two parts are in Leaflet-Step-1 and Leaflet-Step-2 directories.

 ## Leaflet-Step-2
 ![](images/satellite.png)